Ironcloude/AAI/README.md

 Models variants across the three architectures with comporable _GFLOPS_ were selected.
-- Theree are several pytorch models & variants with a slightly greater performance but computation is many magnitudes higher.
+- There are several pytorch models & variants with slightly greater performance but computation is many magnitudes higher.

 | Model  | Architecture | ACC | PARAMS | GFLOPS |  Purpose | Notes |
 |---|---|---|---|---|---|---|